 The White Pitbull is an equally popular and controversial breed in the Pitbull world.
 As its name implies, this canine is covered in a neat white coat, making it eye-catching and unique.

-This descendant of the bulldogs and terriers shares the intimidating built of Pitbulls.
-Sadly, they also share their tragic history of blood baiting, which is why they often get the reputation of being aggressive.
+This descendant of bulldogs and terriers shares the intimidating build of Pitbulls.
+Sadly, they also share their tragic history of blood-baiting, which is why they often get the reputation of being aggressive.

-Pitbulls are generally captivating but the white one is particularly interesting.
-For starters, they hold special stories than their regular counterparts.
+Pitbulls are generally captivating, but the white one is particularly interesting.
+For starters, they hold more special stories than their regular counterparts.
 In this article, I’ll debunk some myths and unveil all you need to know about this canine companion.

 What Is a White Pitbull?

-The white Pitbull is a variation of the Pitbull breeds.
+The white Pitbull is a variation of the Pitbull breed.
 Although it is rare, an all-white Pitbull is considered a standard coat color and not a product of albinism.
-Contrary to an albino dog, a white Pitbull has a more noticeable skin pigmentation and colored eyes.
+Contrary to an albino dog, a white Pitbull has more noticeable skin pigmentation and colored eyes.

 Before we dig further, you must know that the Pitbull is originally a general term rather than a specific breed.
 This is a classification for the group of dogs that descend from bulldogs and terriers.

-It wasn’t until 1898 that the United Kennel Club recognized the American Pitbull Terrier as an official and separate breed.
-Hence, the Pitbull that we know today is often referenced for the American Pitbull Terrier.
+It wasn’t until 1898 that the United Kennel Club (UKC) recognized the American Pitbull Terrier as an official and separate breed.
+Hence, the Pitbull we know today is often referenced as the American Pitbull Terrier.

 Through the years, dog fanciers sought Pitbulls for their gaming and fighting abilities.
 In modern times, they are fancied for being a great companion in numerous households and an equally good competitor in performance events.